 Muesli has gone upmarket.
 For $20 (or more!) a kilo, you can get stylishly packaged organic grains mixed with exotic ingredients like wild figs, biodynamic pears, white mulberries and pistachios.
 While posh muesli may be delicious, the extra dollars you fork out – which can be more than $50 per kilo for some brands – won't necessarily buy you a healthier product.

-At the cheaper end (for as little as $3/kg) the fruit variety is more likely to include sultanas and apricots than barberries and goji berries.
-You'll also usually get fewer nuts in the mix (and then mainly almonds), but you're just as likely to get a nutritious start to the day.
+At the cheaper end (for as little as $3/kg) the fruit ingredients are more likely to be sultanas and apricots than barberries and goji berries.
+You'll also usually get fewer nuts in the mix (mainly almonds), but you're just as likely to get a nutritious start to the day.

 When choosing a muesli always check the nutrition information panel (NIP) first and don't be swayed by nutrition claims alone – despite its healthy image, muesli can be sugary and kilojoule-dense.

 The most common claims on muesli packs are gluten- and wheat-free or claims about fibre and/or wholegrain content, but "low in salt", "no added sugar", "high protein", "low GI" and "low fat" claims are also popular.

-The problem with nutrition claims is that they don't tell the whole story – products claiming "no added sugar" can still be high in sugar, for example, and on the flip side, products that are low-fat or contain more than average fibre may not proclaim it.
+The problem with nutrition claims is that they don't tell the whole story – products claiming "no added sugar" can still be high in total sugar, for example, and on the flip side, products that are low-fat or contain more than average fibre may not proclaim it.